-2. Implementing "as-of-right" zoning for transit supportive densities in specified areas around transit stations.
-Description Staff support permitting higher densities in specified areas around transit stations.
-However, requiring municipalities to update their zoning by-laws to permit transit supportive densities in these areas within one year of M.T.S.A. already constrained.
+2. Implen suppor Description Implementing "as-of-right" zoning for transit supportive densities in specified areas around transit stations. iption Staff support permitting higher densities in specified areas around transit stations.
+However, requiring municipalities to update their zoning by-laws to specific transit transit supporting densities in these areas within one year of MTS A already constrained.
 This could result in winter road maintenance issues and enforcement issues due to parking "spillover" in neighboring areas.
-This space to drive through a street that is congested with parked cars.
-Clarity should be provided as to whether current municipal parking requirements would continue to apply to the existing primary unit, or if just one parking requirements are maintained for existing primary unit, and these standards require more than one space, there would be an incentive to demolish existing housing stock and build a new structure, where each unit would require just one parking space.
+This may also lead to safety concerns if emergency vehicles do not have enough space to drive through a street that is congested with parked cars.
+Clarity should be provided as to whether current municipal parking requirements would continue to apply to the existing primary unit, or if just one parking space is required for the existing primary unit.
+Staff note that if current parking requirements are maintained for existing primary units, and these standards require more than one space, there would be an incentive to demolish existing housing stock and build a new structure, where each unit would require just one parking space.
 The fact that demolition and rebuilding creates a much larger carbon footprint than adapting existing housing stock should also be considered.
-Allowing property owners to convert their existing homes to duplexes or triplexes without any required planning approvals may discourage those owners from selling their land to develop at larger, more efficient and denser scales in strategic growth areas (e.g. Urban Growth Centres, M.T.S.A.s, etc.).
+Allowing property owners to convert their existing homes to duplexes or triplexes without any required planning approvals may discourage those owners from selling their lands to developers seeking to assemble/consolidate lands and redevelop at larger, more efficient and denser scales in strategic growth areas (e.g. Urban Growth Centres, M.T.S.A.s, etc.).
 As a result, this proposed change could inadvertently prevent these areas from achieving their full development potential over the short and medium team.
 Finally, the reduction in parking appears to be a 416 solution being applied to the 905.
-During interviews with members of Council on the City of Oshawa Parking requirements along transit routes and in intensification areas.
+During interviews with members of Council on the City of Oshawa Parking Study, which will also be on the November 21, 2022 Council Agenda, many members of Council expressed concerns with reducing the parking requirements along transit routes and in intensification areas.
 Staff Comments